 - We have a Pupil Parliament who are elected which enables the children to understand the democratic process.

-- Children have the opportunity to make suggestions about our school through their class School Council representative.
+- Children have the opportunity to make suggestions about our school through their class parliament representative.

 - During local and national elections we learn about the democratic process and invite local candidates into school.